 The Organization entered into a \$2,000,000 line of credit agreement with a bank that matures on October 15, 2023.
 The line of credit bears interest at a variable rate based on the Wall Street Journal Prime rate plus 1.00% with a minimum of 5.50%, and is collateralized by certain receivables.
 The line of credit requires monthly interest only payments and matures on demand.
 All advances on the line of credit are required to be repaid within six months of the advance.
-There was no balance outstanding at December 31, 2022.
+The Organization did not renew the line of credit.